joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

     }
 }
 ```
-Now we just need to glue everything together for our tests.
-Let's see how next.
+Now we need to glue everything together for our tests.

 ## Extending our API via `WebApplicationFactory`

-> The focus of this post is not how to setup integration tests.
+> The focus of this post is not how to set up integration tests.
 If you are not familiar with it, [check the official docs](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-5.0), or also my series of posts about it: [Integration tests in ASP.NET Core](https://blog.joaograssi.com/series/integration-tests-in-asp.net-core/)

-Now that we have our handler, we need to achieve these things:
+These are the steps we need now:

-1. Add our custom authentication handler to the app (we can have multiple, so it's OK to still have the `JWTBearer` one)
+1. Add our custom authentication handler to the api during tests (we can have multiple.
+The`JWTBearer` will still be there)

-2. Have a way to register our mock authenticated user into DI, so the handler can get it
+2. Have a way to register our mock authenticated user into DI (remember our handler needs it)

-This is how our `ConfigureWebHost` method looks like after the changes:
+Here is how the relevant part of the `ConfigureWebHost` method looks like:

 ```csharp